Craig Smith / Maitreya Kali / Apache/Inca / Song Sample: Ice and Snow

 “I’d die for this album, so bless it”.

 Craig Smith seemed just another spoiled hippie-kid from California.
-The blonde-haired, blue-eyed boy who wanted to be rock-star.
-Enamored with music, drugs and mysticism, Smith pursued a career in the mainstream music business after high school for what seemed to be all the right reasons.
-Ambitious certainly, but always searching beyond a good career, social status and money.
-Most importantly, Craig Smith’s was talented and wanted a deeper undersyanding of the world.
+Another blonde-haired, blue-eyed boy who wanted to be rock-star.
+Enamored with music, drugs and mysticism, Smith pursued a full time career in the music business after immediately after graduating from high school.Certainly he was ambitious for success.
+But seemingly for all the right reasons; always searching for a higher goal well beyond social status and money.
+Most importantly, Craig Smith’s was talented and he used that talent for a deeper understanding of the world.

-Hanging out in the southern California‘s folk scene in 1963, Smith was eventually recruited by talent agents to join the Good Time Singers(I Care Babe).
-A folk music group that did back-up performances on the Andy Williams television show.
-At the time, a huge hit on American Television.
-It was a remarkable opportunity for an eighteen year old.
-And it was an opportunity that Smith didn’t let get away.
-Good Time Singer released several albums and serving as backup for many musicians in the burgeoning folk-rock scene.
-Best of all, the band practice, songwriting and exposure gave Smith the chance he needed to mature and blossom.
-He even wrote a song featured on Andy Williams 1965 holiday album, Merry Christmas.
+Hanging out in the southern California‘s folk scene in 1963, Smith was eventually recruited by a talent agent to join the Good Time Singers(I Care Babe).
+A folk music group that served as a back-up group on the Andy Williams television show; at the time, a huge hit on American Television.
+The affiliation with Williams was a remarkable opportunity.
+And Smith took full advantage to demonstrate his talent to his new employer.
+Good Time Singer released several full length albums and served as musical backup for the many guests that appeared on the Williams television show.
+Best of all, the band practice, songwriting and exposure gave Smith a chance to grow and blossom.
+He even wrote a song featured that was featured on Andy Williams 1965 holiday album, Merry Christmas.

 Throughout this period, Smith remained dedicated to his art.
 He worked hard with focus and discipline.
 He seemed to have it all the right ingredients for the success before him.
-Even auditioning for new television series, The Happeners in 1966.
-A Monkees-style show about folk-musicians living together in New York.
-Had it been successful, the Happeners would have put Craig Smith’s good-looks and talent front and center before a huge weekly television audience.
-Unfortunately, the Happeners didn’t happen and ABC passed on the series after the first show was finished.
+Even auditioning on his own for new television development series, The Happeners in 1966.
+A Monkees-style comedy show about folk-musicians living together in New York.
+Had the series been successful, the Happeners would have put Craig Smith’s good-looks and talent front and center before a huge nationwide audience.
+Unfortunately, the Happeners wasn’t picked up by the network; ABC passed on the series after the first show was finished.

-A bitter defeat perhaps, but Smith was determined to move forward.
-Leaving Andy Williams and forming group with the Happeners co-star, Chris Ducey.
+A bitter defeat, but Smith was determined to move forward.
+Leaving Andy Williams and forming separate group with the Happeners co-star, Chris Ducey.
 The duo devoting all their time and efforts on their biggest assets; writing songs and making contact in the music business.
 Eventually forming a business partnership with the Monkees’ Micheal Nesmith and becoming the opening act for the Frank Zappa’s Mother’s of Invention in late 1967 as the Penny Arkade (Color Fantasy).
 You can’t underestimate the value of the partnership between Nesmith and Smith in the music business.
 Nesmith opened many doors for the new band.
 Smith’s own songwriting ability seemed to be exploding during this period with his songs being recorded by the Monkees (Salesman), Heather McRae(Hands of the Clock) and Glenn Campbell (Country Girl).
 The Penny Arkade recorded two full albums and several single between 1968-1969.
-All the material with an amazing commercial sound that recalls a more experimental Buffalo Springfield.
-But despite some interest by radio, the Penny Arkade just didn’t seem to be happening quickly enough for Smith.
+All the material had a sweet, country/folk sound with real commercial appeal.
+The music sounding like a slightly more experimental version of the Byrds or Buffalo Springfield.
+However, despite some interest by radio, the Penny Arkade just didn’t seem to be happening quickly enough for Smith.
+And that became a major problem.

 Smith seemed to focus increasingly on the world of drugs and mysticism.
-Jumping deeper into the underground psychedelic world that was all around him.
-Even forging a short affiliation with members of the Mason Family.
+Jumping deeper into the underground psychedelic world that was all around him in the late sixties.
+Even forging a short but unfortunate affiliation with members of the Mason Family.
 It seemed that the toil of endless practices and auditions wasn’t the reward Smith had hoped.
-Often more business than actual music, Smith became convinced that there was more useful actives for him outside the band.
+Often focusing more on business and contracts than actual music, Smith became convinced that there was more useful actives for him outside the band.
 (The Penny Arkade continued with him until 1970).

 The “hippie trail” is a notorious pathway through Europe and Asia that became a counter culture tourist destination for many young Americans and Europeans.
 The path through India, Pakistan and Afghanistan was a lengthy vacation filled with eastern religion and inexpensive drugs.
 The local villages filled with cafes and hotels that catered to these wealthy hippies seeking enlightenment without discomfort.
 Many visitors could spend months walking through the pathway in this region.